torsteins/inf102f18-mandatory1/README.md

 submit your code to Kattis in addition to providing the code in the project you hand in.
   *  All classes should reside in the package no.uib.ii.inf102.f18.mandatory1
   *  You will be graded on both correctness and style.
-Se the appendix for style guidelines.
+See the appendix for style guidelines.
   *  Be careful to name the classes correctly according to task specifications, or else it will count as violating the organizational instructions.